mekomsolutions/openmrs-module-mksreports/readme/newEpisodesOfDiseases.md

 `report.newEpisodesOfDiseases.allDiseases.conceptSet` specifies a concept set containing all diseases, from which those diseases not specified in the disease list are aggregated in the report as "All Other Diagnoses" on one row.
 Else it can be a super set of sets of diagnoses, meaning it could contain sets where each has member diagnoses.

-`report.newEpisodesOfDiseases.referredToConcept.concept` specifies a concept for reporting on referred patients.
-It could be a coded question which when answered means the patient has been referred to a different health center.
+`report.newEpisodesOfDiseases.referral.concept` specifies a concept for reporting on referred patients.
+It could be a coded question which when answered means the patient has been referred or concept that defines a group of observations capturing referral data.

 Find the report template at [MSPP: New Episodes of Diseases](https://docs.google.com/spreadsheets/d/13A3gBRwi45-YwnArNsDgQB4EPVwsTswp/edit#gid=704979704)